My Python-based parser and AST generator for ANSI C - pycparser has been downloaded more than 500 times since January, when version 1.03 was released.

 This is because pycparser really doesn't care about the type FILE was defined to be, it only needs to know that FILE is a type.

-The directory with the fake include files was released in utils/fake_libc_include with pycparser version 1.04, and can also be accessed directly from the pycparser SVN.
+The directory with the fake include files was released in utils/fake_libc_include with pycparser version 1.04.
 With it in place, pycparser no longer depends on real standard C header files, and also runs faster because the fake includes are much smaller and simpler.